sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/03-embedding-related-resources.markdown

         // ...
     }

-The embedded parameter also works with collection resources to return the specified related resource for every item in the collection.
-The efficiency gains of this approach are significant, because it saves the API client from sending a different request for each collection element.
+The `embedded` parameter also works with collection resources to return the specified related resource for every collection item.
+This approach's efficiency gains are significant because the API client doesn't have to send a different request for each collection item.
 For example, if you send a request to the `web-site` endpoint without specifying a site, and add `embedded=contentSpace`, the response includes detailed `contentSpace` information for every site:

     curl -H "Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTpMaWZlcmF5C" http://localhost:8080/o/api/p/web-site/?embedded=contentSpace